 Anttoni James Numminen - Journalist

-I'm a British-Finnish journalist and editor, currently working as full-time BBC Local Democracy Reporter with The Scarborough News.
+I'm a journalist and editor, currently working as a full-time BBC Local Democracy Reporter with The Scarborough News.

 Mainly focusing on current affairs, investigative journalism, political and aviation news, I have written for various outlets from The Independent, The Press and Journal, BBC Media Action, The Kathmandu Post and others.
-My work is also often picked up by other outlets including The Times, BBC, and Evening Express.
+My work is also often used by outlets including BBC, The Times, and Evening Express.

 I was Editor-in-Chief of the Gaudie Student Newspaper until May 2022, holding various Editorial positions over four years.